Ambasador Spotlight “Jose Pedraza”

 If you have a character; how did you choose and what does he/ she/ thing represent?
 Mean to you?
 Plumb Bob the Koala because they are unique and worth protecting, like the survey profession!

 During lockdown, a group of key worker pupils from a Manchester primary school embarked on an out-of- this-world learning adventure!
-They were presented with an intriguing scene: a large crater in the middle of a street, caused by a strange object that had fallen from the sky, which lay buried at the end of a long, dark and foreboding tunnel.
+They were presented with an intriguing scene: a large crater in the middle of a high street, caused by a strange object that had fallen from the sky, which lay buried at the end of a long, dark and foreboding tunnel.
 Since this was no place for human exploration, the group put their geo survey skills to the test to find a way to explore the tunnel safely, and discover the extra-terrestrial cause of the colossal crater…

 Introducing the Project